 Ingestion API, syslog, or RAW.
 The default value is Ingestion API (CFAPI).

 Use SSL You can optionally secure the connection with SSL for the ingestion API or syslog.
 If the SSL certificate provided by the forwarding destination is untrusted, you can accept the certificate when you test or save this configuration.
 Tags You can optionally add tag pairs with predefined values.
-Tags permit you to more easily query events.
+Tags permit you to more easily query logs.
 You can add multiple comma-separated tags.
 Forward Complementary tags You can select whether to forward complementary tags for syslog.

 Complementary tags are tags added by the cluster itself, such as 'vc_username' or 'vc_vmname.' and can be forwarded with the tags coming directly from sources.
 Complementary tags are always forwarded when Ingestion API is used.